sustainers/sustainers.github.io/about.md

 ### What

 “$ustain” will be a one day conversation for open source software sustainers.
-There will be keynotes, expo halls or talks.
+There will be no keynotes, expo halls or talks.
 Only a guided discussion and concrete ideas about getting and distributing money or in-kind services to the Open Source community.
 The conversation will be facilitated by [Gunner](https://aspirationtech.org/about/people/gunner) from AspirationTech.

 ### Sustainer?